klinucsd/ovp-grammar/README.md

 ## Background

-The vocabulary, grammar rules, and sentence patterns in this system are derived entirely from the work of Jared Coleman and colleagues at USC, documented in their AmericasNLP 2024 paper.
-Their original system uses a combination of rule-based morphology and large language models to perform bidirectional OVP ↔ English translation.
+The vocabulary, grammar rules, and sentence patterns in this system are derived entirely from the work of Jared Coleman and colleagues, documented in their AmericasNLP 2024 paper.

-This repository is a proof-of-concept reimplementation using a formal grammar approach (ANTLR4), built to explore the hypothesis that deterministic, rule-based tools can handle the same translation tasks more reliably and transparently for a low-resource language like OVP — where LLMs have essentially no training data to draw on.
-All linguistic credit belongs to Jared Coleman's team.

 **Reference:** Jared Coleman et al., "LLM-Assisted Rule Based Machine Translation for Low/No-Resource Languages," AmericasNLP 2024.